-Dr. Jaroslaw Opiela works as a general internist.
-Clinical interests for Dr. Opiela include diabetes.
-He is affiliated with Albemarle Hospital.
-After attending Poznan University of Medical Sciences for medical school, he completed his residency training at The Western Pennsylvania Hospital.
-He honors Medicare insurance.
+Dr. Jaroslaw Opiela practices general internal medicine.
+Dr. Opiela's areas of expertise include diabetes.
+He is professionally affiliated with Albemarle Hospital.
+He accepts Medicare insurance.
+Dr. Opiela attended Poznan University of Medical Sciences for medical school and subsequently trained at The Western Pennsylvania Hospital for residency.

 Clinical interests: Diabetes

-Dr. Kristin Hawkes specializes in general internal medicine and general pediatrics.
+Dr. Kristin Hawkes practices general internal medicine and general pediatrics in Williamston, NC.
 She is in-network for Medicare insurance.
-After completing medical school at Eastern Virginia Medical School, Dr. Hawkes performed her residency at Grand Rapids Medical Education Partners.
+Dr. Hawkes attended Eastern Virginia Medical School and then went on to complete her residency at Grand Rapids Medical Education Partners.

-Dr. Dhruva Chawla practices general internal medicine.
-After attending Jawaharlal Nehru Medical College, Ajmer for medical school, he completed his residency training at a hospital affiliated with the University of Connecticut.
+Dr. Dhruva Chawla's medical specialty is general internal medicine.
 He takes Medicare insurance.
+He obtained his medical school training at Jawaharlal Nehru Medical College, Ajmer and performed his residency at a hospital affiliated with the University of Connecticut.